Half-track: World War II half-track use

-In August 1944, Allied forces liberated Paris, France.
+In August 1944, Allied forces liberated Paris.
 The first vehicle to enter the city was an M3 named "España Cañí" and driven by Spanish soldiers fighting under the French tricolor.
 There followed several days of parades in late August.
 One parade of 25 August 1944 was down the Champs-Élysées, with Charles de Gaulle leading throngs of Parisians, and French soldiers driving IH half-tracks.

 Infantry transporters

-Half-tracks were used extensively in World War II, especially by the Germans with their armored Demag-designed Sd.Kfz.
+Half-tracks were used extensively as inventory transporters in World War II, especially by the Germans with their armored Demag-designed Sd.Kfz.
 250s and Hanomag-designed Sd.Kfz.
 251s; and by the Americans with their M2s and M3s.

 Support weapon platforms

 Half-tracks were widely used as mortar carriers, self-propelled anti-aircraft guns, self-propelled anti-tank guns, armored fighting vehicles and in other tasks.

 Utility and tractor half-tracks

-The Germans used a small 2 seater 1/2-ton class half-track "motorcycle", the Sd.Kfz.
+The Germans used a small two-seater 1/2-ton class half-track "motorcycle", the Sd.Kfz.
 2 (better known as the Kleines Kettenkraftrad HK 101 or Kettenkrad for short – Ketten meaning tracks, and krad being the military abbreviation of the German word Kraftrad, the administrative German term for motorcycle), to pull small artillery guns, for ammunition haulage, general transport and as a ground towing vehicle for the Messerschmitt Me 262 jet fighter.
 Built by NSU Motorenwerke AG Neckarsulm and Stoewer Werke Stettin, a total of 8,345 vehicles were produced between 1940 and 1944.